Why Every Owner (and tenant) Should Have Their Own Insurance Policy

 I read through a lot of Strata Minutes and Documents, so I read about a lot of situations (always unexpected accidents) in which personal insurance comes into play, and all too often, situations in which the owner didn’t have proper insurance.
 Every set of AGM Minutes, regardless of the building, stresses the importance of owners having personal insurance on their unit, and for good reason.
 Here’s why.

 Note: Your Insurance Agent is the expert here.
 Query them, and ensure you’re covered.

 Every Strata Building has an Insurance Policy (renewed every year) that covers common building assets, common and limited common property and original fixtures (those outdated carpets, counter tops, lighting, etc).
-The most important part of the Strata’s insurance are the deductibles!
-A deductible is the amount of money that you have to pay upfront, before the insurance policy kicks in.
+The most important part of the Strata’s insurance is the deductibles!
+A deductible is the amount of money that you have to pay upfront before the insurance policy kicks in.

 - Water Damage: can be anywhere from $5000 and up